 Our final report was published on 14 December 2011.
 It sets out and explains our recommendations for reform of the law and presents two draft Bills to implement the necessary changes.

-The draft Inheritance and Trustees’ Powers Bill includes reforms that would:
+The Inheritance and Trustees’ Powers Bill was introduced into the House of Lords on 30 July 2013.
+It includes reforms that would:

 - ensure that where a couple are married or in a civil partnership, assets pass on intestacy to the surviving spouse in all cases where there are no children or other descendants;